aratur/profile/src/content/project/payapi.md

 ---
 id: 5
 name: 'Marketing website'
-description: 'The task involves creating a marketing website project that includes custom form validation.
-The project consists of four pages and primarily emphasizes the use of HTML and CSS skills, with some basic implementation of React components.'
+description: 'A marketing website project that includes custom form validation (no-backend).
+The project consists of four pages and primarily emphasizes the use of HTML and CSS skills, with some basic React components and routing.'
 media:
   [
     {